holsted/hotfix/README.md

 2. A tiny node.js server (server).

 First, you need to setup a Node.js server and push the contents of the /server directory to your new server.
-Hotfix currently resides at hotfix.nodejitsu.com, but any server with Node.js installed will do.
-Checkout the Gatekeeper.js link above for more information.
+You'll probably want to update the package.json file or even fork the project directly from gatekeeper.js.
+Hotfix is currently hosted at hotfix.nodejitsu.com, but any server with Node.js installed will do.

 Next, register a new application on GitHub.
 Look under Account Settings -> Applications -> Register new application.
-You'll need to enter a name for your application, and use your new server URL for the Main URL and Callback URL.
+You'll need to enter a name for your application, and use your new node.js server URL for the Main URL and Callback URL.
 (For example: hotfix.nodejitsu.com)

-Now, you should add your GitHub client_secret and client_id as environment variables on your Node.js server.
+Now, you should add your GitHub client_secret and client_id as environment variables on your server.

 Then, update /chrome-extension/manifest.json.